SAFCSP-Team/recover-project/README.md

 ## Objective

-Read files in bytes using the **recover** concept in Java, to read the contents of a file as an array of bytes.
+Read the files as an array of bytes, then use the `XOR` operation to recover a file.

 ## Problem

-Implement the concept of recovering files using the `XOR` operation.
+Implement the `XOR` operation to recover files.

 ## Implementation